 If you like being on the water but don’t want to do the work, reserve a seat on the Susquehanna River Boat.

 For those who prefer seeing fall foliage on two wheels, pack up your bicycle and hit the road.
 Bicycle trails are as abundant as hiking trails.
 The nice thing about biking is that you can travel many more miles and enjoy many more views.
 Here are four biking trails to get you started.
 For more tips, check out this biking guide.

 If you’d rather see the sights from the comfort of your car, you’re in for a treat.
 You’ll discover miles and miles of scenic highways, county roads, and Dutch country roads.
 Here are a few scenic drives to try:

 - Amish Scenic Drive in nearby Lancaster

-- Take Hwy 325 east from Dauphin to Tower City through some impressive and varied forests.
+- Take Hwy 325 east from Dauphin to Tower City through impressive and varied forests.

 - Drive Hwy 322 from Duncannon to Clearfield across several mountain ranges that display fall foliage increasingly to the north.
 Take advantage of the many overlooks.

 - Follow Hwy 15 from Camp Hill to Lewisburg, and take Rte.
 192 to Rte.
 477 to Rte.
 64 to Mill Hall.
 Then follow Rte.
 150 to Lock Haven and take Rte.
 120 to Renovo.
 You’ll ascend and descend several mountains via winding roads along scenic rivers.